 • Supporting weapon: the owl.

-The owl is actually a bird-shaped android.
+The owl is actually a bird-shaped drone.
 It is ready when an image of a bird can be seen at the top right of the screen.
 It can be invoked at any time by approaching a flag with the bird, or by pressing “o” or the corresponding button in the pad.

 The owl will stand for a while destroying air targets.
 It throws laser raids at nearby enemy ships.
-It is indestructible, which makes it very interesting for times that require support.
+It is indestructible, which makes it very interesting for times that require air support.

 • Supporting weapon: the minigun turret.